tundra-code/aurora/lib/io/README.md

 ```

 ## Data Storage
-By default, the database is created in whichever directory the project is run from.
+By default, the database is created at `HOME_DIR/.aurora/<NODE_ENV>/<NODE_ENV>.db`.
+This is set in the `config/database.json` file, but please don't screw with it.

-A `NODE_ENV` must be specified; this is the database where notes and attributes are stored.
+When running or testing, a `NODE_ENV` must be specified; this is the database where notes and attributes are stored.
 The actual note content is stored in a file `<uuid>.aur` which lies in the `HOME_DIR/.aurora/<NODE_ENV>/notes` folder.

 The preference object is stored at `HOME_DIR/.aurora/<NODE_ENV>/preferences.json`.
 Note that there are different preferences and notes for each environment.

 ## Helpful Commands
 All these commands are to be run from the root of the project.
 Current `env` options are `dev`,`prod`, and `test`.
+- `npm run update-db-json`: this updates the `config/database.json` file to specify your `HOME_DIR/.aurora/` as where to store the database files.
+Note this only needs to be run once and launching the app will automatically run it.
+I guess if you want to do some fancy db-migration commands before launching the app then this is useful.
 - `NAME=<migration-name> npm run db-migrate-create`: creates a new database migration file.
 - `npm run <env>-up`: Runs next needed migration for this env, if applicable.
 - `npm run <env>-down`: Rolls back one migration for this env, if applicable.